-FORMER Portland pub landlord Dorian Diment has been sent to prison for threatening his ex-girlfriend after a judge told him the jury did not believe his ‘cock and bull story’.
+FORMER Portland pub landlord Dorian Diment has been sent to prison for threatening his ex-girlfriend after a judge told him the jury did not believe his ‘cock

 The court heard that Diment told Leigh Joanne Hall she ‘was going to get it’ after he had spend a night in police cells.

 Diment had been locked up after Hall had reported him to police for contacting her on Facebook – breaching a non-molestation order.

 Diment was not charged for the website accusation but a jury at Bournemouth Crown Court decided Diment breached the order by later verbally threatening Mrs Hall on Portland on February 23.

 The threat activated a six-week suspended prison sentence imposed for pushing a Weymouth and Portland Borough Council hygiene inspector

 Recorder Stuart Jones said Diment had previously punched, kicked and grabbed the neck of a different girlfriend when he accused her of having affairs with other men.
 In total Diment will spend 18